MarcEftimie/Pipelined_RISC-V_CPU/README.md

 ## Introduction

-Our goal for this project is to implement a pipelined CPU.
+Our goal for this project is to implement a pipelined CPU in SystemVerilog.

+## Usage

+You can write assembly instructions in any of the .s files in the asm directory.
+To run a simulation, use the make file to execute the appropriate commands.

+Example:
+itypes.s contains I type instructions.

+Runs simulation
+make test_rv32i_itypes

+Visualize output in gtkwave
+make waves_rv23i_system

 ## What is a pipelined CPU?